 The tricky bit was building the greenhouse to line up exactly with the line left against the wall so I made a first visit to check the roof angle measurements and to undertake the leadwork.
-I had the first sheets of glass cut to got around the chimney breast - thankfully they were a perfect fit.
+For the first sheets of glass meeting the wall I had them cut so they go around the chimney breast - thankfully they were a perfect fit.

 The greenhouse has lots of ventilation - 4 auto-opening roof windows and 4 manual windows along the sides.
-We re-used the aluminium ridge cresting which had been salvaged from the old greenhouse.
+I re-used the aluminium ridge cresting which had been salvaged from the old greenhouse.

 I also added steel bars under the roof to support hanging baskets and built 2 long potting benches along both sides.